Food & Drink

 Whether you have made the choice for life, or are limiting your meat intake, there are many vegan options in Folkestone.
 Folkelife has made a list of the places you must visit, and you will definitely feel you’ve eaten like a King or Queen with the delicious options on the menu.

-James and Lee have been running Dr Legumes for a number of years.
-Their strap line is ‘Life-Made-Better’ and they are not only focusing on the environmental footprint of where their ingredients come from and how they are grown, but the health and well-being impacts of eating proper foods has on our daily lives.
-Based on the East Yard of Folkestone’s Harbour Arm you will definitely have food envy for what’s on your neighbour’s plate, but once you taste what’s on yours you will want to eat the whole menu!
+James and Lee have been running Dr Legumes for a number of years on Folkestone’s Harbour Arm.
+Now based in a pop-up shop on The Old High Street, their strap line is ‘Life-Made-Better’.
+They focus on the environmental footprint of where their ingredients come from and how they are grown, and also on the health and well-being impacts of eating proper foods has on our daily lives.
+You will definitely have food envy for what’s on your neighbour’s plate, but once you taste what’s on yours you will want to eat the whole menu!
 These guys are so passionate about the food they present; everything is cooked to perfection.

 docker bakehouse and brewery

-Just next door to Dr Legumes, and so close that they bake for them, is Docker Bakehouse And Brewery.
-Their sourdough house loaf is incredibly tasty and available 5 days a week.
-The team also bake baguettes, sandwich loaves, olive breads and special seasonal treats.
-They supply various shops and restaurants in town so that if your meal comes with Docker Sourdough, you know it’s fully vegan and full of flavour.
+Docker Bakehouse And Brewery supply many shops in town with their bread.
+Folkestone Wholefoods has a selection of baguettes, sandwich loaves, olive breads and special seasonal treats.
+Founders Wes and Pete wanted to create vegan products that are healthy, tasty and sustainable.
+They’ve been experimenting with pastries so be sure to try their croissants.
+The team supply various shops and restaurants in town so that if your meal comes with Docker Sourdough, you know it’s fully vegan and full of flavour.

 luben’s wild mushroom Mac